LucasDelfino92/morrowindsharp/modlist.md

   - Hide/disable **Ttooth's Missing NPCs - Nolus.esp**.
 - [**True Scourge**](https://www.nexusmods.com/morrowind/mods/43294/) by R-Zero: makes the Scourge artifact behave more like its description in the game books.
 Now any summoned Daedra hit by this weapon gets instantly banished back to Oblivion.
   - Hide/disable **True_Scourge_zerosouls.esp**.
+- [**What Thieves Guild**](https://www.nexusmods.com/morrowind/mods/47728) by Von Djangos: adds realistic individual cover "backgrounds" for thieves in the South Wall, The Rat in the Pot and Dirty Muriel's, additionally making the Thieves Guild harder to join as they won't simply advertise their services to you.

 ## VISUALS